Delivering Well Prepared Teachers Policy

 The state should ensure that special education teachers know the science of reading instruction and are sufficiently prepared for the instructional shifts related to literacy associated with college-and career-readiness standards.

 Because of dual certification requirements, elementary special education candidates are required to pass the Praxis II Teaching Reading: Elementary Education (5203) test as a condition of initial licensure.
-Although the test framework contains the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension, they are addressed much less explicitly than in the Praxis II Teaching Reading: Elementary Education (5204) test.
+The test framework contains the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.

 West Virginia teacher preparation requirements incorporate some of the instructional shifts associated with the state's college- and career-readiness standards for students.
 Elementary special education teachers in West Virginia are also required to pass the Praxis II Elementary Education: Multiple Subjects (5001) test.
 The reading and language arts subtest requires teachers to understand the "basic elements of ... informational texts," but there is no elaboration to suggest that this includes the instructional shifts toward building content knowledge and vocabulary through increasingly complex informational texts and careful reading of informational and literary texts.
 The Teaching Reading test—under the heading "reading comprehension strategies across text types"—requires teachers to know "how to select and use a variety of informational, descriptive, and persuasive materials at appropriate reading levels to promote students' comprehension of nonfiction, including content-area texts."

 Candidates applying for the 5-12 special education certification must hold or qualify for a dual certification in a single subject, which includes reading specialist.